josecarlosns/graph-analysis/README.md

 - Printing > 100% progress in small world algorithm.
 - Memory leaks on graph generation?
 - Metrics for directed graphs are being miscalculated.
+- Duplicated codes all over, have to modularize it all.